Old Dominion Athletic Conference

 The Old Dominion Athletic Conference (ODAC) is an intercollegiate athletic conference that competes in the National Collegiate Athletic Association (NCAA) Division III.
-Of its 14 member schools, all but one are located in Virginia; the other full member is in North Carolina.
-The conference also has three associate members: one in Virginia, one in North Carolina, and one in Washington, D.C.
+Of its 14 full member schools, all but one are located in Virginia; the other is in North Carolina.
+The conference also has four associate members: one in Virginia, one in North Carolina, one in Tennessee, and one in Georgia.
+The ODAC is unique in that its membership includes co-ed colleges, women's colleges, and a men's college.